Ready to complain? Make your complaint online here

 Frequently asked questions

-The BSA only has jurisdiction to consider formal complaints about programmes.
-Formal complaints must:
+The BSA can only consider ‘formal complaints’ about programmes.
+These must:

 - be in writing